Gardeners Richmond — Recycling and Sustainability

 Gardeners Richmond works closely with the borough's approaches to waste separation: garden waste (green bins or sacks), food/biodegradables, dry mixed recycling and residual waste.
 Where possible we mirror these streams during site operations so materials are cleanly separated before they reach transfer points.
 Our crews tag loads, provide waste manifests for larger jobs, and prioritise delivery to licensed transfer stations and community recycling centres that accept garden and landscaping materials.

-Volunteers and charity partners collecting reusable garden items We maintain partnerships with local charities and social enterprises to make the most of salvageable items.
+A man in casual clothing, including a blue plaid shirt, is tending to a flower bed in a garden with a variety of blooming plants, including roses, during daylight hours.
+The garden features neatly maintained lawns with dense green grass, a paved pathway, and a wooden deck area.
+The background includes trees and shrubs, contributing to a lush and natural outdoor environment typical of residential gardens in Richmond.
+The man appears to be engaged in gardening, possibly pruning or inspecting the plants, reflecting outdoor maintenance activities that Gardeners Richmond might service to promote healthy growth and sustainability.
+The weather is bright and sunny, enhancing the vibrant colors and natural tones of the garden's foliage and flowers, creating a welcoming and well-kept outdoor space suitable for so many gardening and landscaping services.
+We maintain partnerships with local charities and social enterprises to make the most of salvageable items.
 Soil and compost that meet quality standards are donated to community gardens and allotment charities; potted plants and reusable planters that are in good condition are passed to community groups; salvaged timber is shared with wood-reuse charities or directed to local timber recycling facilities.
 These relationships both cut waste and strengthen local green initiatives.

 To give a practical snapshot of the recycling and reuse activity we manage, our teams regularly perform: